-The Kaya birth stool was developed to help facilitate the most physiologically effective position for labour and birth, and is the only birth stool that can be submerged underwater during water births.
+The Kaya Professional Birth Stool was developed to help facilitate the most physiologically effective position for labour and birth.
+Additionally, it is the only birth stool that can be submerged underwater during water births.

-The Kaya birth stool is made of low density, food-grade polyethylene, which has a simple molecular structure and does not contain phthalates or other unsafe additives.
+The Kaya birth stool is made of low density, food-grade polyethylene, which has a simple molecular structure.
+It does not contain phthalates or other unsafe additives.
 Dioxins and other toxic chemicals are not released into the environment during the production of the birth stool.